We are currently closed for submissions.

 Please scroll down the page for the complete guidelines and submission instructions.

 We invite emerging and established writers to send us their previously unpublished stories, poems, flash fiction, and mixed genre work.
 We prefer very short pieces as we seek to pack quality and variety into 40 to 60 pages.
-We’re looking for concise writing with a strong voice.
+We’re looking for concise writing with a strong, human voice.

 Read our mission statement on the About page.
 Read the current issue, and maybe glance at a past issue or two, not just to get a feel for what we like, but also for what we might be missing.
 Don’t be afraid to try something new with us.
 We certainly don’t want to keep publishing the same things over and over.

 If you have never submitted to a literary magazine before and need some help and encouragement, you can boost your confidence here, or learn some nitty-gritty details here.
 But let’s keep this as simple as possible.

 It is very important that you carefully follow the guidelines below.

 - We want your original, previously unpublished works (Blog posts and public Facebook shares count as publication.
 Private workshop forums do not), whether they be flash fiction, short stories, poems, or some genre-bending combination.

 - In an effort to include more writers in our small publication, we ask that if you have been accepted for publication with us, please skip the next issue before submitting again.
 But please, do submit again (in about six months).

 - We do accept simultaneous submissions and ask you to please notify us as soon as possible if your work is accepted elsewhere.

 - Please use the word “Submission” in the subject of your email.

 - In the body of your email, please include a third-person bio of no more than 100 words, suitable for publication.

 - Please also include full contact information in your email, including your physical address, so that we may send you two contributor copies (continental US only), should your work be accepted.